Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Overview of Image-to-Video Transfer Learning

 \subsubsection{Fine-Tuning with Adapter}

-Adapter-based methods offer a parameter-efficient solution to adapting ILFMs for addressing video-language understanding tasks, which intends to insert a set of lightweight, trainable module (referred as adapters) into some intermediate layers of pre-trained ILFMs ~\cite{overview:trans,tvg:mul,tvg:vdi}.
-The adapter module are typically defined as a stack of temporal attention and cross-frame interaction operators in practice.
-By keeping the parameters corresponding to ILFM frozen, adapter-based approaches can retain the ability of visual-semantic understanding gained in pre-trained ILFM while efficiently learn temporal patterns specific to video data through the newly introduced adapter.
-Recently, the adapter-based finetuning techniques are particularly attractive in scenarios with limited video annotations or computational budgets, and they are emerging as a prominent direction for addressing downstream tasks like video question answering, temporal video grounding, and video captioning.
+Adapter-based methods offer a parameter-efficient solution to adapting ILFMs to video-language understanding tasks.
+This is achieved by inserting lightweight, trainable modules, called adapters, into intermediate layers of the frozen pre-trained models ~\cite{overview:trans,tvg:mul,tvg:vdi}.
+While adapters are a general-purpose mechanism, their specific design is task-dependent.
+For video understanding, a common and effective design is to construct the adapter as a stack of temporal attention and cross-frame interaction layers, which are crucial for modeling the temporal dynamics in video data.
+By keeping the parameters frozen, it retains ILFMs' visual-semantic understanding capabilities while efficiently learns video-specific temporal patterns through adapters.
+Recently, this technique has been particularly attractive in scenarios with limited video annotations or computational budgets, and it emerges as a prominent direction for addressing downstream tasks like VideoQA, TVG, and video captioning.